remesis/ARBI_GUIDE/README.md

 ## What's in this repo

-This repository is the deployed site — everything here is what gets served at `arbi.guide`, hosted on GitHub Pages with Cloudflare for the custom domain.
+This repository is the deployed site — everything here is what gets served at `arbi.guide`, hosted on Cloudflare Pages.

 | File / Folder | Description |
 |---|---|